 Overall, these systems have been widely adopted, and SolveTech is a leader in this area with well over 150 installed.

 For cast film, producers will often measure thickness across the web and make adjustments to their die accordingly.
 For wide webs, many customers will use a scanning gauge of some kind.
 Scanning gauges take a measurement head to scan it back and forth across the web to create a thickness profile.
 Some typically technologies include x-ray, gamma backscatter and beta ray gauges.
 There are also some capacitance based technologies and optical technologies that are used.
 For measuring a coating thickness, IR is popular.

 For narrow webs less than 60 inches, many producers use a C Channel capacitance gauging system.
 SolveTech offers our unique Multichannel which does not scan and instead offers full and contact coverage of the web using multiple channels.
 This system has been widely adopted as the standard in narrow web since it has superior performance to the other scanning gauge technologies, and it can give a high percentage of coverage.

 Biaxial Film is stretched in two directions.
-Therefore, along with measuring the cross web like in cast film, it may be important for the producer to measure the thickness variability in the machine direction.
+There is typically a scanning gauge that goes across the web and controls the crossweb variability.
+These systems are typically either infrared or nuclear systems.
+Along with measuring the cross web like in cast film, it may be important for the producer to measure the thickness variability in the machine direction.
 This is a SolveTech specialty due to our unique gauge design, and for more information, you can visit our page on machine direction gauging.

 In summary, there are several methods available to measure plastic film thickness, and the one you select depends on your need and process.
 You can learn more about what thickness gauging can do for a blown plant here.